 The prices of silver, lead and zinc have an impact on the economic viability of the Company's mineral and exploration projects.
 Prices of precious metals moved lower during Q4 2022, driven primarily by rising nominal and real interest rates and a stronger US dollar as the US Federal Reserve aggressively hiked interest rates to curb the continued rise in inflation during the last six months of the year.
 Precious metal prices have risen during the first quarter of 2023 partially due to the failure of certain banks in the US and Europe that has increased demand for safe-haven investments such as precious metals.
 More recently, The Federal Reserve's aggressive monetary tightening to cool inflation has weighed on precious metal prices, as the US Dollar and treasury yields have risen as a result.
-Volatility in the precious may continue during this period of rising interest rates.
-Cessation of the Federal Reserve actions could signal increased safe-haven demand for precious metals and a resulting increase in silver and gold prices.
+Volatility in precious metals may continue during this period of rising interest rates.
+Cessation of the Federal Reserve's actions, along with the potential for interest rates to decrease, could signal and provide increased safe-haven demand for precious metals, resulting in an increase in silver and gold prices.
 Thus, the impact central banking policy changes will have on precious metal prices and foreign exchange markets is currently difficult to predict.